 GROUP DATA PROTECTION & COMPLIANCE OFFICER

 The Group has a Group Data Protection & Compliance Officer, to whom all concerns regarding modern slavery should be addressed.
 The Group Data Protection & Compliance Officer undertakes an annual review of the Group’s obligations towards eradicating modern slavery within its organisation and supply chains.

-This statement relates to the 2017/2018 financial year and is approved by:
+This statement relates to the 2019/2020 financial year and was approved by:

 Alan Price, Group Operations Director